The club is to be known as ‘The Flying Tin Cans’.

 and expenditure accounts and balance sheet.
 The result of this audit will be made available to the

-group within 4 weeks after the annual general meeting.
+club within 4 weeks after the annual general meeting.

 12. POWER OF DECISION